In the previous article, I wrote about ‘Photographing’.

 ※ If you didn’t have expensive ‘Pro’ or ‘Aerial’ version, there wouldn’t be any other option but ‘Batch processing’ anyway…

-The ‘batch processing’ version of Zeniarai-Benten VR
+The ‘Batch Processing’ Version of Zeniarai-Benten VR

 For the published version of ‘Zeniarai Benten VR’, I used ‘division processing’.
 But, I also uploaded the one generated with ‘batch processing’ here.
-Please refer to it if you want to compare them by yourself.
+Please refer to it if you want to compare them for yourself.

-The texture size and the resolution
+The Texture Size and the Resolution

-If you aim at converting the model into VR, please aware that the texture size is limited to 8k in Unity.
+If you aim at converting the model into VR, please be aware that the texture size is limited to 8k in Unity.
 It will be resized to 8k even if you make a larger size with 3DF Zephyr.

 In the case of ‘Batch processing’, by default, only one 8k texture is generated for the whole site.
 So, it will be a low-quality blurred world.